imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/deepseek.md

 trainer.train()
 ```

 And that's it!
-It is recommended to refer to [3] for more specific details about training and to continue training (by increasing the steps) until the model converges.
-Do remember to save intermediate checkpoints while training.
+It is recommended to refer to [3] for more specific details about training and remember to continue training *(by increasing the steps)* until the model converges.
+Do save intermediate checkpoints while training.

 !!!
 Hint
-    All of the models are open-sourced and can be downloaded from [DeepSeek page](https://huggingface.co/deepseek-ai) on HuggingFace.
+    All of the DeepSeek models are open-sourced and can be downloaded from the [DeepSeek page](https://huggingface.co/deepseek-ai) on HuggingFace.

 ## Limitations